mgarcia149/javaresttest-submission/README.md

 # javaresttest-submission
 Assignment for NJC Labs

+This is a general database that will have an item name, description, and amount in stock.
+The purpose of this program is for use with Postman to run the POST, GET, PUT, and DELETE commands to edit the mysql database.
+Coded in jvaa with use of springboot.

 how to use.

 MySql workbench and the server must be running so it has a database to connect to.